siddhartha-gadgil/DeptWeb/_seminars/2025/2025-09-19-tattwamasi-amrutam.md

 When is $(Z,\eta) \cong (X,\mu) \times (Y',\nu')$, where there is a $G$-map $(Y,\nu)\to (Y',\nu')$?

-Such results, known as \emph{Intermediate Factor Theorems}, have been at the heart of rigidity results, starting from Margulis to Nevo--Stuck--Zimmer to Bader--Shalom.
+Such results, known as _Intermediate Factor Theorems_, have been at the heart of rigidity results, starting from Margulis to Nevo--Stuck--Zimmer to Bader--Shalom.

 During this talk, we shall reformulate this problem in the $C^*$ and von Neumann algebraic language